 I sat back, expecting another fun romantic comedy, but the longer I listened, the more I disliked this book.
 I didn't like Sally as much as the characters seemed to, I hated that Ginger seemed to find nothing wrong with the way Sally treated him, Sally's brother was completely unappealing, and just about every scene near the end that involved Sally and either Bruce Carmyle or Gerald either made me mad or chilled me when I thought about what Sally had only narrowly avoided.
 Sally didn't even avoid disaster by her own wits.
 No, her happy ending just fell into her lap.

-It started out fairly promising.
+It started out fairly promisingly.
 Sally and Ginger were cute together (although, even that early on in the book, there were things I disliked about their relationship), and Sally seemed nice enough.
 I was a little surprised at how similar some things seemed to be to Jill the Reckless, but I decided I was okay with more of the same, if that was what it was going to turn out to be.
 I figured Sally's brother would be like Jill's Uncle Chris, and Gerald would be like Derek Underhill.
 I wasn't, at first, sure that Ginger was really going to be the guy Sally would end up with, since he seemed less like Wally and more like Freddie – I wondered if maybe Bruce Carmyle would turn out to secretly be a great guy and morph into Sally's surprise love interest.